 Progressive also has a lot of discounts—99% of policyholders qualify for at least one of them, according to the company.
 Almost anyone can get a discount for getting an online quote, signing paperwork electronically, or going paperless, for example.
 Students, homeowners, and even expensive-to-insure teens can also get discounts.
 Plus, Progressive rewards customer loyalty with discounts for insuring more than one car or getting multiple policies, like home and auto.

-Yes.
-Progressive Insurance does raise rates after 6 months, in many cases, because that is the standard term length for Progressive insurance policies.
-If you’re a new Progressive customer, you’ll see your auto insurance policy rate go up after the first 6 months if you file a claim or there are traffic violations that get added to your driving record during that 6-month period.
-You can then expect to see that rate increase every 6 months if you continue to make claims on your policy or drive irresponsibly.… read full answer
+Yes, Progressive does raise rates after 6 months in some cases.
+If you’re a new Progressive customer, you’ll see your auto insurance premium go up after your first 6-month policy period if you file a claim or traffic violations get added to your driving record during that time.

 You had a costly accident.
 Progressive won't raise your rate when you file a claim for less than $500, whether it’s your fault or not.